openstack/neutron/doc/source/contributor/testing/ovn_devstack.rst

     | 7ec986dd-aae4-40b5-86cf-8668feeeab67 | public  | 60d0c146-a29b-4cd3-bd90-3745603b1a4b, f010c309-09be-4af2-80d6-e6af9c78bae7 |
     +--------------------------------------+---------+----------------------------------------------------------------------------+

 A Neutron network is implemented as an OVN logical switch.
-Ovn driver creates logical switches with a name in the format neutron-<network UUID>.
+OVN driver creates logical switches with a name in the format neutron-<network UUID>.
 We can use ``ovn-nbctl`` to list the configured logical switches and see that their names correlate with the output from ``openstack network list``::